-Table 21.
-Exploitation and valorisation plan for the technical, business and financial services portfolio
+Table 20 Exploitation and valorisation plan for the technical, business and financial services portfolio

-Asset description A set of validated technical, business and financial (incl. business models) services portfolio for optimising bioenergy communities' development and functioning Creators of Asset The technical services portfolio will be developed by CERTH with the support of CIRCE, WUELS, GOI, ESEK, OBS, FIPER, SEV.
+Table 20 Exploitation and valorisation plan for the technical, business and financial services portfolio Asset description A set of validated technical, business and financial (incl. business models) services portfolio for optimising bioenergy communities' development and functioning.
+Creators of Asset The technical services portfolio was developed by CERTH with the support of CIRCE, WUELS, GOI, ESEK, OBS, FIPER, SEV.
 The business and financial support services portfolio was developed by Q-PLAN with the support of CBS, GOI, ESEK, OBS, FIPER, SEV.
-Intended users and expected benefits from exploiting the asset Bioenergy communities will benefit the technical, business and financial services portfolio that will include: Assistance for the selection of suitable heating equipment/ technology.
+Intended users and expected benefits from exploiting the asset Bioenergy communities were benefited by the technical, business and financial services portfolio that included: Assistance for the selection of suitable heating equipment/ technology.
 Provision of contacts with manufacturers and installers.
-Recommendations regarding the implementation of a reliable supply chain Hands-on technical consultancy including the entire spectrum of bioenergy heating technical aspects Feasibility analysis each case.
-Business modelling and planning services for replicating suitable business models Investment planning, and financial services for assisting RESCoops in the introduction and testing of innovative self-financing models, finding alternative financing mechanisms Applying to further EU and national funding opportunities Networking and investment readiness support to effectively collaborate with industry or finance actors Peer to peer mentoring program with community bioenergy experts across EU.
-Intended exploitation route The BECoop technical, business and financial services portfolio (as the equivalent catalogues) are part of the resources that will be available through KEP ensuring a widespread access to all interested entities and persons.
-Furthermore, the Bioenergy technology expert partners (CIRCE, CERTH) and the business partners (Q-PLAN, WR) will use them to enrich their services, FIPER will provide access to its members, OBS to its constituents and the pilot partners (GOI, ESEK, OBS, SEV) will benefit by using them to facilitate the expansion of their activities and finetuning of their operations.
+Recommendations regarding the implementation of a reliable supply chain.
+Hands-on technical consultancy including the entire spectrum of bioenergy heating technical aspects.
+Feasibility analysis of each case.
+Business modelling and planning services for replicating suitable business models.
+Investment planning, and financial services for assisting RESCoops in the introduction and testing of innovative self-financing models, finding alternative financing mechanisms.
+Applying to further EU and national funding opportunities.
+Networking and investment readiness support to effectively collaborate with industry or finance actors.
+Peer to peer mentoring program with community bioenergy experts across the EU.
+Intended exploitation route The BECoop technical, business and financial services portfolio (as the equivalent catalogues) are part of the resources that are available through KEP and the project website ensuring a widespread access to all interested entities and persons.
+Furthermore, the Bioenergy technology expert partners (CIRCE, CERTH) and the business partners (Q-PLAN, CBS) will use them to enrich their services, FIPER will provide access to its members, OBS to its constituents and the pilot partners (GOI, ESEK, OBS, SEV) will be using them to facilitate the expansion of their activities and finetuning of their operations.
+The technical (CERTH, CIRCE) and business (Q-PLAN, CBS) partners will have these services in their portfolio and will seek new partnerships and projects to expand their business and research activities.
+If no partnerships are found during a period of two years in which the catalogues will be available online through KEP and the projects' website other options will be considered (e.g. uploading the material in open repositories and knowledge bases i.e. Knowledge4Policy - K4P)

-Table 22.
-Actions needed for the exploitation and valorisation of the technical, business and financial services portfolio
+Table 21 Actions needed for the exploitation and valorisation of the technical, business and financial services portfolio

 What?
 By Who?
 When?
-IPR The main IPR protection measure is copyright CIRCE and Q- PLAN Upon approval and publication of the relevant deliverables by the EC (estimated after M15) Communication and dissemination Upload the technical, business and financial services portfolio to the Knowledge Exchange Platform web platform and BECoop website Q-PLAN, IEECP By M18
+IPR The main IPR protection measure is copyright.
+CIRCE and Q-PLAN Upon approval and publication of the relevant deliverables by the EC Communication and dissemination Upload the technical, business and financial services portfolio to the Knowledge Exchange Platform web platform and BECoop website.
+Q-PLAN, IEECP Completed by M30